 If you use the Pinterest save extension, test by clicking the extension to see what graphics are available to share and you should see both the visible and the hidden pin.
 You can hide as many pins as you want for that blog post.

 In the beginning, you can start with 10 to 12 pins per day, both yours and third party pins that you get from your feed.

 If you create a pin and add it to a relevant board, that counts as one pin.
 Then go through your feed looking for pins to put in your other boards and try to find 1 or 2 pins to put in each board daily, to start filling them up.

-After a week or two, up the number that you pin to 20.
 Monitor the results over the next week to see if your stats keep going up.
 You can keep increasing the number that you pin up to about 35 to 50 per day, which is a general number that many people swear is the cut off point before it starts working against you .
 This is where analytics comes in handy.